 A negative equity car loan — also referred to as being “upside down” or “underwater” on a loan — means you owe more on a vehicle than it’s worth, and it’s a more common scenario than you might think.

-Nearly one-third (31.4%) of car owners currently have a negative equity car loan, according to a J.D.
-Power Automotive forum on March 22.
-And USA Today reported something even more concerning: “The percentage of car owners facing negative equity is expected to hit a 10-year high in 2016.”
+Nearly one-third (31.4%) of car owners currently are upside down on their car loan, meaning they have negative equity.
+USA Today reported something even more concerning: “The percentage of car owners facing negative equity is expected to hit a 10-year high in 2016.”

 Some situations you may find yourself in while underwater on a loan can be quite expensive.
 Getting into a car wreck that results in a total loss, or having your car stolen, can mean that not only will you not be compensated for vehicle replacement, you might actually owe your lender money.